TeselaGen/teselagen-react-components/README.md

 ## Demo Development Server

 - `npm start` will run a development server with the component's demo app at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+You can check the /demo folder for the source code.

 ## Running Tests